 While there are an abundance of fire personnel in the county, it is becoming increasingly difficult to recruit qualified personnel for the program.
-This is a result of the new requirements being implemented by State Fire Training (SFT) for those staff who work in the Firefighter I and II Academies to be SFT trained Skills Evaluators.
+This is a result of the new requirements being implemented by State Fire Training (SFT) for those staff who work in the Firefighter I and II Academies to be SFT trained Skills Evaluators and certifed SFT Fire Instrcuotr 1's.
 At a minimum, all existing staff need to complete four specialized SFT courses to meet this requirement.
 This makes it not only more difficult to keep existing personnel, but hire new ones.
-To address this challenge the program conducted special offerings of each of these courses for program staff over the last two years and will do so again in 2021-2022.
+To address this challenge the fire program paretmed with the Regional Joint Venture-Public Safety Training, (RJV) and conducted scholarship special offerings of each of these courses for program staff over the last three years and will do so again in 2024-2025.
 Another challenge for the Fire Technology program is the rate of pay for Professional Experts (STNCs) and Recruit Training officers (RTOs).
-It is the lowest of all other programs/schools researched.
+It is one of the lowest of all other programs/schools researched.

 The program interviews annually to maintain our adjunct faculty pool and we as a Public Safety Training Center committee competed a pool hiring process, which included Fire, Law Enforcement and Emergency Medical.
-This was completed in March 2021.
+This was completed in March 2024.
 In this regard, it should be noted that our greatest challenge continues to remain attracting qualified on-line instructors.
 With this segment of instruction representing the largest areas of growth, despite a concerted effort to hire on-line instructors, once they learn of the effort required to develop a class and the low level of compensation, many decline employment.
 However, I am pleased to report that due to our efforts to convince existing instructors to learn CANVAS, effective Fall 2018, all of the core courses required for a Fire Tech degree/Certificate became available on-line.
 During the time that the PSTC was closed to the Covid pandemic, All instructors that were teaching face to face switched their traditional face to face class to a Distance learning model using technology like Canvas and Zoom.
 This is going to allow the Fire Program to deliver classes that it does not normally deliver online in a distance learning model.
 We also introduced two classes as hybrid delivery classes.
-Fire 82 is a State Fire Training class (40 hours) that is offered as 16 hours face to face and the remaining 24 hours is online.
+Fire 71 is 100% online, Fire 77 is newly transitioned to hybrid and Fire 82 is a State Fire Training class (40 hours) that is offered as 16 hours face to face and the remaining 24 hours is online.
 Fire 90 is the other hybrid class that has been approved for Fall 2021.
 It will consist of four days of face to face and the balance of the semester will be online.
 This may become the model of choice if we face fires in the future or any other issues that close the Santa Rosa Junior College.